 An author website is a critical tool for any author – particularly authors who are planning to take their book on the virtual road.
 Why? – Because an author website is the central place to send all your potential readers.

 Your author website provides the perfect home for information about you and your book.
 This is where you place your author bio and book description, and your book purchase and social media links.
 If you don’t already have an author website then take care of this crucial step now – before you begin planning your tour.

 Many readers love connecting with authors.
 If they read your book and love it, they’ll want to reach out to you on social media.
 They’ll also want to know when they should expect your next book.
 Social media provides the perfect opportunity for you to keep your readers informed.
 Tweeting, posting and commenting are great ways to keep your readers in the loop.
 If you’re not currently active on the social media biggies – Twitter, Facebook, Google+, Pinterest, etc. – then now is the time to start building your followers.

 Carefully Block Out Your Schedule

-There’s nothing worse than an MIA tour author.
-You’ve gone to the trouble of scheduling a book tour (or the expense of having someone do this for you); you had better make yourself available to blog hosts and their readers.
-Leaving comments on tour posts and interacting with potential readers isn’t just proper tour etiquette; it’s your chance to make a good impression.
+There’s nothing worse than an MIA book event author.
+You’ve gone to the trouble of scheduling a book promo (or the expense of having someone do this for you); you had better make yourself available to blog hosts and their readers.
+Leaving comments on blog posts and interacting with potential readers isn’t just proper tour etiquette; it’s your chance to make a good impression.
 And good impressions create readers.
-Why would you want to risk losing a potential reader by making yourself unavailable during a tour?
-Making sure your schedule is open during your tour ensures that you’ll be ready to schmooze with bloggers and readers.
+Why would you want to risk losing a potential reader by making yourself unavailable during your promo?
+Making sure your schedule is open during your online event ensures that you’ll be ready to schmooze with bloggers and readers.

-These are just three of the considerations you’ll need to think about before you even begin scheduling your book tour.
+These are just three of the considerations you’ll need to think about before you even begin scheduling your promo event.
 I’ll be adding more soon.

-Please let me know if I can help you determine if a book tour is right for you and your book promotion plan!
+Please let me know if I can help you determine if an online book promo is right for you and your book promotion plan!
 You can get in touch with me here.